Individuals and Organizations

 Higher tiers of membership include all the benefits of lower tiers.

 The first tier, Individuals, contains the smallest fee.
 Individuals who represent themselves typically participate in all aspects of standards development except balloting.

 The second tier, Companies, contains the smallest fees for organizational entities.
-Most business organizations fit into this second tier, which is further divided into six sub-tiers on the basis of size and therefore ability to support basic operations of the various committees.
-Second tier members may participate fully in any or all of the standards development projects including the process of voting for, or against, draft standards.
+Most business organizations fit into this second tier, which is further divided into six sub-tiers on the basis of size and therefore able to support the basic operations of the various committees.
+Second-tier members may participate fully in any or all of the standards development projects including the process of voting for, or against, draft standards.